Pat DiCesare: 1990s

 DiCesare-Engler continued their strong performance in the concert industry.
 They remained in the top 20 in gross sales amongst US concert promoters thanks to the success of their smaller venues such as the AJ Palumbo Center, Syria Mosque, IC Light Amphitheatre, and their 1992 venture with Electric Factory Concerts to build the 4000 seat Bud Light Amphitheatre at Harveys Lake just 5 mi outside of Wilkes-Barre, Pennsylvania.
 DiCesare-Engler also continued their usual volume of sales at the Civic Arena and Three Rivers Stadium in addition to their new association with Pace Concerts in booking shows at Starlake Amphitheatre.
 In 1997, when the Pittsburgh Post-Gazette first released their list of the "Top 50 Culture Brokers", Pat DiCesare and Rich Engler ranked 3rd.

 In the 90s, DiCesare focused more on creating and booking festivals both locally and nationally, while Engler continued booking concerts.
-DiCesare created the "Fright Fest", the "Celebration of Lights," and various ethnic festivals.
-These festivals took place in Pittsburgh, Philadelphia, Baltimore, and Irvine, California.
+DiCesare created the "Fright Fest", the "Celebration of Lights, These festivals took place in Pittsburgh, Philadelphia, Baltimore, and Irvine, California.
 The Fright Fest was a Halloween event designed by Tom Savini that took place during the month of October.
 The Celebration of Lights is a drive through holiday light show that was designed as a charity event.
 It has become a yearly holiday tradition at Hartwood Acres in the Pittsburgh area and has attracted as many as 600,000 people in a season.

 In March 1998, the Chief Executive of Allegheny County, Jim Roddey, announced that DiCesare-Engler would be taking over the Pittsburgh Three Rivers Regatta for the former Regatta Chairman, Eugene Connelly who was accused of misusing $227,000 in funds for personal use.
 At that time, the Regatta was $750,000 in debt.
 DiCesare was able to attract more sponsors and cut expenses by decreasing the event from six days to four days, and DiCesare-Engler was able to book bands at better prices.

 Just days before the 1998 Regatta took place, it was announced that DiCesare-Engler Productions was sold to SFX Entertainment – a concert business trend that had preceded the DiCesare-Engler buyout in several other US markets.
 This announcement came only days after Pace Concerts had been sold to SFX.
 Engler would stay with the company and become the CEO of DiCesare-Engler/SFX.
 DiCesare, then 60 years old, elected to step away from the new business.
 This marked the end of an almost 25-year partnership between Pat DiCesare and Rich Engler.

 Pat DiCesare did continue as the CEO of Regatta Management Group in 1998 and 1999.